corda/corda-docs-portal/content/en/platform/corda/4.13/enterprise/building-against-non-release.md

 ---

-# Build a CorDapp against a non-release branch
+# Building a CorDapp against a non-release branch

 You should generally develop CorDapps against the most recent Corda stable release.
 However, you may need to build a CorDapp against an unstable non-release branch if your CorDapp uses a very recent feature, or you are using the CorDapp to test a PR